pdf-association/arlington-pdf-model/TestGrammar/README.md

 -v, --validate    validate the Arlington PDF model.
 -e, --extensions  a comma-separated list of extensions, or '*' for all extensions.
     --password    password.
 Only applicable to --pdf.
+    --exclude      PDF exclusion string or filelist (# is a comment).
+Only applicable to --pdf.
+    --dryrun       Dry run - don't do any actual processing.

 Built using <pdf-sdk vX.Y.Z>
 ```